Is there a way to fill vacant units? If you have a vacant unit, you may find yourself wondering how on earth you’re going to find a tenant.

 Do a month-to-month lease

-There’s a lot you can do to get a unit filled during a crisis that doesn’t involve having to meet the tenant face-to-face.
+There’s a lot you can do to get a unit filled that doesn’t involve having to meet the tenant face-to-face.
 But, let’s face it, there’s probably still a lot of concern about signing on with a tenant you’ve never met.
-Just in case the tenant doesn’t turn out to be a good tenant, make sure you do a month to month lease so that once things return to normal, you can end the lease far more easily than a 12-month lease.
+If you’re worried, you can do a month-to-month lease.
+This way you can easily give the tenant notice to move out if needed.
+Or, you can choose to extend the lease to a 12-month lease.

-A lot of property management can be done online these days, including prequalifying tenants, applications, virtual viewings, mobile tenant screening, signing electronic leases, and mobile rent payments.
+A lot of property management can be done online these days.
+This includes prequalifying tenants, applications, virtual viewings, mobile tenant screening, signing electronic leases, and mobile rent payments.
 Additionally, if you are struggling to get a unit filled and have concerns about mortgage payments, call your mortgage provider to defer payments.